SU carburettor: Applications

-S.U. carburettors were widely used not only in Morris's Morris and MG products but such British makes as Rolls-Royce, Bentley, Rover, Riley, Turner, Austin, Jaguar, and Triumph, and Swedish Volvo, for much of the twentieth century, the vast majority of these marques being owned by Morris and its successors, BMC, BL, Rover group etc.
+S.U. carburettors were widely used not only in Morris's Morris and MG products but such British makes as Rolls-Royce, Bentley, Rover, Riley, Turner, Austin, Jaguar, Aston Martin and Triumph, and Swedish Volvo, for much of the twentieth century, the vast majority of these marques being owned by Morris and its successors, BMC, BL, Rover group etc.

 S.U. also produced carburettors for aircraft engines including the early versions of the Rolls-Royce Merlin, but these were of the conventional fixed-jet updraught type rather than the firm's patented constant-depression design.

 Standard S.U. carburettors were also a popular upfit for Harley-Davidson motorcycles, given their space saving "side draft" design and superior ability to self-compensate for changes in air density/altitude.
 Many owners replaced the stock Linkert, Bendix or Keihin carbs with SU's until the Keihin Constant Velocity carb became stock in 1990.

 S.U. carburettors remained on production cars through to 1994 in the Mini and the Maestro, by which time the company had become part of the Rover Group.

 Hitachi also built under SU license carburettors based on the SU design which were used on the Datsun 240Z, Datsun 260Z and other Datsun Cars.
 While these appear the same, only their needles are interchangeable.

 Competitors

 Having realised its benefits, a number of other carburettor manufacturers adopted the SU constant velocity/constant vacuum/variable venturi principles, either under licence from SU as in the case of Hitachi or by making detail changes to the design to avoid patent infringement, these include the Stromberg CD (constant depression) introduced in the early 1960s, the Ford/Motorcraft VV (variable venturi) introduced in the 1980s and the Keihin CV (constant vacuum) and the Bing CV (constant vacuum) carburettors widely used on Japanese and BMW motorcycles.
 None have been as successful as the SU design.

 It seems very likely that SU manufactured carburettors would have been much more widely used but for the fact that SU was owned by Morris cars, later BMC and British Leyland/Rover group.

-Other major car manufacturers perhaps felt they couldnt be seen to be using carburettors produced by one of their competitors and possibly BMC/BL/Rover preferred to keep the benefits for their own products or couldnt supply sufficient volume for the likes of Ford.
+Other major car manufacturers perhaps felt they couldn't be seen to be using carburettors produced by one of their competitors and possibly BMC/BL/Rover preferred to keep the benefits for their own products or couldn't supply sufficient volume for the likes of Ford.

-Strangely Triumph cars who were part of the BMC organisation often fitted the competing Stromberg CD carburettors, possibly for reasons of internal politics although the Stromberg CD was also used on the Jaguar xj12 for emissions control reasons.
+Strangely Triumph cars, who were part of the BMC organisation, often fitted the competing Stromberg CD carburettors, possibly for reasons of internal politics although the Stromberg CD was also used on the Jaguar xj12 for emissions control reasons.

 SU fuel pumps

 In 1929 SU introduced the Petrolift electric fuel pump, which could be fitted as a substitute for the vacuum type pumps common at the time.
-This was superseded in 1932 by the L type fuel pump, which used a solenoid to operate a diaphragm pump.
+This was superseded in 1932 by the L type fuel pump with the brass body, which used a solenoid to operate a diaphragm pump.